wanderingcoderr/api/README.md

 | Google sheets in CSV                                  | https://api.covid19india.org/csv/                      |

 > :rocket: Quick example : Apply the formula `=IMPORTDATA("https://api.covid19india.org/csv/latest/state_wise.csv")` in A1 cell of a Google Sheets to get the state data for analysis :)

+Note : Now that there are multiple partition to the `raw_data` you would need to append Partition 1 and Partition 2 and then merge Partition 3 with some operations, to get the full data.

+In a later version of the API, we might do this data wrangling.
+But, for now, please manage this at the end-user side.

 ## Projects Using This API